sixhat/miPreZ/Readme.md

 ## Are there any Themes?

 Right now there are two themes __dark__ and __light__.
 Just change the class in the body tag.

+## Can I write Slide notes?

+Yes, just use the class notes in a span at the bottom of the slide.

+The notes class isn't rendered, except in print if you set the handout class in body tag